-The BHRC-area Soil and Water Conservation Districts hosted the annual Envirothon Competition in March 2015 at Highland Community College.
+The BHRC-area Soil and Water Conservation Districts hosted the annual Envirothon Competition in March 2016 at Highland Community College.
 The Envirothon, supported by BHRC, is a year-long learning process that provides an opportunity for high school students to learn more about the environment and natural resources.
-Twenty-two teams from fourteen schools competed.
-Fulton High School placed 1st, followed by Pearl City and Orangeville high schools, respectively.
+The students are provided with study materials related to aquatics, forestry, soils, wildlife, and invasive species.
+Students use the provided study materials to establish a knowledge base on each of the topics.
+They also listen to presentations on each topic given by area professionals on the day of the event.
+Upon completion of the year-long process, the students are tested on the five subject areas.
+Twenty teams competed.
+Stillman Valley High School placed 1st, followed by Pearl City and Forreston High Schools, respectively.
 Each member of the 1st place team received a \$500 college scholarship and advanced to the state competition.